appercept/Delphi-WebMocks/README.md

    [1.3.0](https://github.com/appercept/Delphi-WebMocks/archive/1.3.0.zip).
 2. In "Tools > Options" under the "Language / Delphi / Library" add the extracted `Source` directory to the "Library path" and "Browsing path".

+## Unreleased Breaking Changes
+Version 2 will include a change to the unit naming within the project.
+All units have the `Delphi.` prefix dropped.
+Existing projects will need to have their `uses` clauses updated to remove any `Delphi.` prefixes from WebMocks units.

 ## Setup
 In your test unit file a couple of simple steps are required.